 Alimony is a payment from one divorcing spouse to the other divorcing spouse in order to help the second spouse become self-supporting.
 It can be awarded during or after a divorce.

 Self-supporting means more than just being able to get a job that pays the bills without financial assistance.
-The two former spouses must be able to survive without such a large financial difference between them that the Court would consider it unfair.
+The former spouses must be able to survive without an unfair financial difference between them.

 Of course, the devil is in the details, and you should keep reading to find out what those details are.
 You should also definitely seek the advice and guidance of a family law attorney if you think alimony is a possibility in your divorce case.